Northa/validator-profile/README.md

   - All servers protected with 2fa authentication
   - Anti-DDoS
   - Cloud regions and availability zones from top providers like AWS, Vultr, Azure, Digital Ocean, Hetzner
+  - Self-writed monitoring tool.
+It analyzes data in real time from node side(uptime, health etc) and server(ram, disk, cpu usage, etc) and allerts if something wrong.

 Security is the key:)
  </details>